KelsiePaige/blog-preview-card/README.md

 ### What I learned

+While I chose not to utilize the font folder that came with the starter files, I still decided to learn more about them.
+I'm working on improving my time management when it comes to researching topics and concepts I don't know.
+I find I spend more time looking things up than I do actually coding the project.
+For example, this project took me 2 hours and 44 minutes to complete and of that, I spent 30-40 minutes actually coding.

 #### Variable Fonts
 Unlike traditional fonts, variable fonts store all weight, width, and style variations in one file.
 They work with "axes," which are design parameters like weight, width, and optical size, and "instances," which are specific combinations of values on those axes.
 Designers can adjust these variations using CSS, creating diverse styles without multiple files.
 Variable fonts are ideal for responsive design, web applications, animation, print and digital design, and accessibility.